Selenium WebDriver API Introduction in Java - Richard Bradshaw

 By Richard Bradshaw

-A new version and extended version of this course is currently being created by Richard, and will be delivered at the end of May 2017.
+**A new and extended version of this course is currently being created by Richard, and will be delivered at the end of May 2017.**

 One of the most popular tools for writing browser automated checks in, is WebDriver.
 If you are in a web testing context looking to explore how automation can support your testing efforts, then this series is for you.
 No programming experience?
-This series has your covered.
+This series has you covered.

-These videos were recorded on windows, however IntellI is cross platform, so once you have worked out how to install JAVA and IntelliJ on your operating system, you could follow the videos on WebDriver.
+These videos were recorded on windows, however IntelliJ is cross platform, so once you have worked out how to install JAVA and IntelliJ on your operating system, you could follow the videos on WebDriver.